Russia jails ex-U.S. marine for 16 years on spying charges

 He told the judge he had not understood the verdict as proceedings were conducted in Russian without translation.

-Whelan’s lawyer, Vladimir Zherebenkov, said an appeal would be made against the verdict and, questioning the court’s independence, Whelan’s family said in a statement “Russian judges are political not legal entities”.
+Whelan’s lawyer, Vladimir Zherebenkov, said an appeal would be made against the verdict.
+Questioning the court’s independence, Whelan’s family said in a statement “Russian judges are political not legal entities”.

-John Sullivan, U.S. Ambassador to Russia, told reporters that no evidence had been produced to prove Whelan’s guilt and demanded his immediate release.
+Pompeo said Washington was furious and wanted Moscow to immediately free Whelan.

-“He was denied the opportunity to present witnesses in his defence, he was denied the opportunity to work cooperatively with his defence counsel.
-So this is a mockery of justice, at least by American standards,” Sullivan said.
+“The United States is outraged by the decision of a Russian court today to convict U.S. citizen Paul Whelan after a secret trial, with secret evidence, and without appropriate allowances for defense witnesses,” said Pompeo.

 Zherebenkov said Whelan was told when he was detained that he would be part of a prisoner swap with the United States and that he believed this was what Moscow now wanted to do.